 A pile of coloring books that have been sitting on the counter for a week…. see ya later.

-But this time, I went pretty far in my cleaning binge.
-I think maybe too far…
+But this time, I went pretty far when I was in purge-mode.

 When the kids went to sleep one night last week, I ransacked the playroom, the toy box, and army crawled into their bedrooms to lurk around with my flashlight.

-I filled my car full of boxes and bags of toys, clothes and equipment they’d long ago lost interest in, outgrown, or hadn’t played with in ages and did a midnight drop at Goodwill all before anyone would see the pile of bags (and try to drag everything back out.)
+I filled my car full of boxes and bags of toys, clothes and equipment they’d long ago lost interest in, outgrown, or hadn’t played with in ages and did a late night drop at Goodwill all before anyone would see the pile of bags (and drag everything back out.)

-The next morning, I felt a pang of guilt for getting rid of so much in such a sneaky way – although also completely annoyed at the large amount of misspent dollars I had calculated in my head– all while I sipped my coffee eyeing the kids over the brim to see who would say something first.
+The next morning, I felt a pang of guilt for getting rid of so much in such a sneaky way all while I sipped my coffee eyeing the kids over the brim to see who would say something first.